nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Toggling the favorite status of a person

 1. Toggling the favorite status of a person while all persons are being shown
    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
+No current favorited persons in the favorites list.
    2. Test case: `favorite 1`<br>
       Expected: First person is added to the favorites list.
 Person is pinned in the favorites list on the left.
    3. Test case: `favorite 1` followed by `favorite 1`<br>
       Expected: First person is added to the favorites list and then removed.
 Person is pinned in the favorites list on the left after the first command and then unpinned after the second command.
    4. Test case: `favorite 0`<br>
       Expected: No person is toggled as favorite.
 Error details shown in the message box.